Pragyananda-Pradhan/Google-App-script-for-google-sheet-thread-extract/README.md

 Coulumn B will be Subject

-Coulumn C will be Header
+Coulumn C will be Date